-A few of the most tourist-centric attractions include the Royal Palace of Madrid, which isn't technically where the Spanish royals live (rather, they reside in Zarzuela Palace), but it's a centuries-old landmark that's open to the public nonetheless; the Prado Museum, Spain's national art museum; and Temple of Debod, an ancient Egyptian temple that has been relocated to Madrid.
+A few of the most tourist-centric attractions include the Royal Palace of Madrid, which isn't technically where the Spanish royals live (they reside in Zarzuela Palace), but it's a centuries-old landmark that's open to the public nonetheless; the Prado Museum, Spain's national art museum; and Temple of Debod, an ancient Egyptian temple that has been relocated to Madrid.

 Lastly, no tourist should leave without sampling a bit of Spanish fare.
 Besides the obligatory churro, there's paella, gazpacho, and sangria.
 The Spanish love their potato-and-egg combinations, so tortilla de patatas and huevos rotos can be found on many menus throughout the city.